boshez/river-combat/README.md

-# River Raid Game
+# River Combat Game

 ## Overview
-This project is a modern implementation of the classic game River Raid using Unity.
+This project is a modern implementation of the classic game using Unity.
 The game features player controls, enemy aircraft, and a scoring system.

 ## Getting Started